Cho Ramaswamy: Politics

 Cho has been described as a right-wing public intellectual in tributes.

 Cho was publicly opposed to Sri Lankan Tamil militants, particularly the Liberation Tigers of Tamil Eelam (LTTE), at a time when Sri lanka's ethnic crisis was at its peak and almost all political parties in Tamil Nadu highlighted the issue of the Sri Lankan Tamils.

 The rise of the Bharatiya Janata Party (BJP) and Hindutva wave made Cho their sympathiser.
 He started involving in direct politics as a mediator.
 In 1999, he was instrumental in bringing the Dravida Munnetra Kazhagam (DMK) together in an alliance with BJP.
 He was successful in bringing G. K. Moopanar, of the Tamil Maanila Congress and Karunanidhi together in the 1996 elections, and getting Rajnikanth to publicly support the alliance to defeat Jayalalithaa.
+In 2001, He facilitated alliance between Jayalalithaa and Moopanar for Tamil Nadu Assembly elections.

 Post 2004, he became soft towards Jayalalithaa and spent all his energy in opposing the DMK and promoting BJP.
 Later on, in 2011, he convinced Vijayakanth to partner with the All India Anna Dravida Munnetra Kazhagam (AIADMK).
 Cho was an ardent supporter of Narendra Modi.
 Cho had campaigned extensively for Prime Minister Narendra Modi during the 2014 Indian general election; Modi described Ramaswamy as "Rajguru", and called himself his "fan".

 He was nominated to the Rajya Sabha by the President of India, K. R. Narayanan.
 In the Rajya Sabha 12 MPs are nominated by the President of India from amongst persons who have special knowledge or practical experience in the fields of literature, science, art or social service.
 He served as a Rajya Sabha MP from November 1999 to November 2005.

-He remained the Sangh Parivar's political man in Chennai.
+In her obit, Feminist writer V. Geetha referred to Cho as "the Sangh Parivar's political man in Chennai".